OyvindSabo/compendiums/tdt4305-big-data-architecture/07-recommendation-systems.md

 - **Betweenness Centrality:** Number of times a node is present in the shortest path between 2 other nodes

 Node centrality can be used to identify individuals with a lot of influence, and can be used to identify hierarchy structures within criminal networks.
 Furthermore, node centrality can be used to assign a trust measure to nodes, which can help revent the development of fake profiles.

+## Cold start problem
+For systems using collaborative filtering, being able to do good recommendations requires the items which might be recommended to have been rated or evaluated in some way.
+In short, nobody will try and rate an item they are not recommended, and nobody will be recommended an item which has not yet been tried and rated.
+Solutions to this include sometimes recommending unrated items, paying people to try and rate unrated items, using content-based recommendations...

+For systems using content-based recommendations, the cold start problem is caused by the system not having any initial info on the user's preferences.
+This can be solved by prompting the user to fill in preferences, to show content most people like, to show random content...

+## item-item collaborative filtering
+**First, lets recap what user-user collaborative filtering is**\
+User-user collaborative filtering is based on the assumption that similar users like similar things.
+To recommend something to a specific user, we find a user who has given many similar ratings to similar items as the user in question, and then recommend something this other user has rated highly, but which the user in question has not rated.

+**Now, let's look at item-item collaborative filtering**\
+Item-item collaborative filtering is based on assuming that similar items will get similar ratings.
+To calculate the score of an item for a specific user, we find the scores of multiple similar items and extrapolate the score to the unrated item.
+This can be usful for unrated items.